PROFESSIONAL SKILLS TRAINING

 HTC Vive Unreal Engine

 In the case of training applications, it is all about safety and saving costs associated with the training itself.
 Owing to the application we developed, the client can now conduct the training anywhere, anytime.
 There is no need to take employees to a specific facility.

+It is also worth adding that such training courses make it possible to develop good habits in employees and are much more effective than standard forms of training.
 All the features of the app allow users to exercise their practical skills that are essential for their workplace.
-They teach them how to avoid mistakes and how to know what to look out for.
+They teach how to avoid mistakes and how to know what to look out for.

-The VR work simulator sports photorealistic graphics made in 3ds Max.
-The application itself, in turn, was developed in Unreal Engine 4.
+The app supports photorealistic graphics made in 3ds Max.
+The application itself was developed in Unreal Engine 4.

 This product was specially designed to run on HTC Vive devices.